Fort Ingwenya and Cemetery

 GPS reference for Harbord’s Store: 19⁰10′52.89″S 29⁰35′35.63″E

-Fort Ingwenya (either from Ngwena (chiShona for crocodile) or Ingwenya (isiNdebele for hippo) – most likely the latter) was built at the end of the 1896 Rebellion, or First Umvukela and is on a hill 330 metres in a north east direction from the old Ingwenya River Bridge where the Hunter's road cut by Thomas Baines crossed the river and then ran around the foot of the hill.
+Fort Ingwenya (either from Ngwena (chiShona for crocodile) or Ingwenya (isiNdebele for hippo) – most likely the latter) was built at the end of the 1896 Matabele Rebellion, or First Umvukela and is on a hill 330 metres in a north east direction from the old Ingwenya River Bridge where the Hunter's road cut by Thomas Baines crossed the river and then ran around the foot of the hill.
+Baines encountered the “fly belt” north of the Ingwenya River which explains why the Hunter’s road then turns east to avoid the tsetse flies which were fatal to his oxen.

 Harbord’s store site is on the northwest side of the new Ingwenya River Bridge and was a stopping place for coach travellers going to Fort Salisbury (Harare) on the Hunter's road.
-The foundations of the store are still visible as indicated on the sketch below.
+The faint track of the original Hunters road can be seen going from the old Ingwenya bridge below and curving around the hill before heading east.
+The foundations of Harbord’s store are still visible.
 Fort Ingwenya became one of a chain of forts which included Tuli, Fort Victoria, Fort Gibbs, Gwelo Laager and Kopje, KweKwe River Fort and Salisbury.

 I am a bit puzzled by the description in Ian Tomes’ article which says that in 1993 not much can be seen of the fort and that it is difficult to trace on the ground.
 He also states the location south of the cattle fence on the 1:50,000 map is incorrect and that it is 50-100 metres to the north of the fence.
 None of these facts applied in 2015.
 The fort is in good condition, the walls are easily traceable as the photos show and the site is south of the fence line!

-Nearby is a Pioneer cemetery containing six graves and a wooden memorial which has probably been destroyed in a veldt fire.
-Two strong patrols of the 7th Hussars under Lieut-Col. Baden-Powell and Lieut-Col. Ridley had entered the Somabhula forest area in September, six months after the start of outbreak of the Matabele Rebellion on 23rd March 1896 and recovered and buried the bodies of the men who had been killed at Harbord’s store close to where the Hunter’s Road crossed the Ingwenya River.
+Nearby is the 1896 cemetery containing six graves and a wooden memorial which has probably been destroyed in veldt-fires.
+Two strong patrols of the 7th Hussars under Lieut-Col. Baden-Powell and Lieut-Col. Ridley had entered the Somabhula forest area in September, six months after the start of outbreak of the Matabele Rebellion or first Umvukela on 23rd March 1896 and recovered and buried the bodies of the men who had been killed at Harbord’s store close to where the Hunter’s Road crossed the Ingwenya River.
+T. Nangle reveals that one of Gwelo’s oldest residents, Mr H.H.
+Gray, the Hussar’s Farrier Sergeant, was one of the burial detail.

-In 2015 the metal cross markers are now clustered together as the photograph shows; although the cemetery was originally laid out as the above 1993 sketch shows when all six names were present.
+In 2015 the four remaining metal cross markers were clustered together as the photograph shows; although the cemetery was originally laid out as the diagram shows.
 The metal cross markers which still include identifiable names are:

-Fitzpatrick, Thomas, Ingwenya, March 25, Surveyor, killed 100 yards north of Harbord's Store.
+Fitzpatrick, Thomas, Ingwenya, 25 March, Surveyor, killed 100 yards north of Harbord's Store

-Harbord, Horace M., near Maven, end March, the owner of the store on this site.
+Harbord, Horace M., near Maven, end of March, whilst bringing supplies from Gwelo, the owner of the store on this site

-St. Leger Grenfell, Pascoe from Inyati, while on his way to Bubi.
-He was manager of a company.
+St. Leger Grenfell, Pascoe end of March, left Inyati on his way to Bubi.
+He was manager of a company

 Dixon, George W.B.
 Ingwenya, end of March

 The last two are named in the BSA Company Reports on the Native Disturbances in Rhodesia, 1896-7, but not in Appendix A of FC Selous’ Sunshine and Storm in Rhodesia.
-The cemented stone monument behind Fitzpatrick’s grave is now mostly destroyed and even in 1993 the name was missing.
+The cement monument with wooden cross behind Fitzpatrick’s grave is now mostly destroyed.

-The following are known to have been killed at Ingwenya Store;
+The following are known to have been killed at or near Ingwenya Store;

-Hartley, Joseph, end March, killed a 100 Yards north of Harbord's Store, Ingwenya with Fitzpatrick.
+Hartley, Joseph, end March, killed a 100 yards north of Harbord's Store, Ingwenya with the surveyor Thomas Fitzpatrick.

-Stobie, James, en route to Bulawayo, March 25, Captain Pocock's Camp, killed with Hartley.
+Stobie, James, 25 March, en route to Bulawayo, killed with Hartley.

 Others killed in the area included:

-Ireland, killed on the road from Ingwenya to Gwelo, in early April
+Ireland, end March, killed on the road from Gwelo to Ingwenya.

 R. Burrett.
 Gweru and its environs: A glimpse of the Matabele Uprising – First Umvukela, 1896.
 Heritage of Zimbabwe No 15, 1996 P37-56